Tito Raymond

 Tito Raymond (born August 10, 1969) is a National Physique Committee ("NPC") bodybuilder and athlete.

 Raymond made his NPC debut in 1993 by competing in Musclemania and where he came 5th.
 His first 1st place win came in the 1997 Musclemania competition.
 Raymond continued on to win three more first place winnings in the NPC Team Universe Championships for three years in a row, from 1999 to 2001.

 Personal life

 Raymond was born on August 10, 1969 in Chicago, Illinois.

 Raymond has eight siblings and is the older brother of IFBB Pro bodybuilder Jose Raymond.
-He is married to Amy Fadhli and they have a son.
+He is married to Amy Fadhli and they have two sons.
 He currently resides in Los Angeles, California.